chumbacash/pebble-crypto-backend/README.md

    uvicorn app.main:app --reload
    ```

+This is the version 1.0.0 of the project, I'll keep updating it.

+Be sure to checkout for the latest version
+    ```bash
+    git stash
+    ```

 ### Disclaimer:

 This repository is created by Chumbacash and is intended for personal projects only.
 Use it at your own risk.
 Nothing in this repository constitutes financial advice.